 “I’d love to”, Katy replied.

-Four years later, in the orange glow of the bedroom, James gingerly lifted the slippery baby into his mother’s arms.
-She held him, breathing deeply with disbelief, inhaling the wet animal scent of his head.
+Four years later, in the orange glow of the bedroom, James gingerly lifted the slippery body into its mother’s arms.
+She held the baby, breathing deeply with disbelief, inhaling the wet animal scent of his head.
 His creamy coated skin clammy against her hot chest, pricked with perspiration.
 James noticed the outline of their two bodies silhouetted against the lamp light.